Checkout all the sneakers celebrating the Year of the Dragon 2024

 The ‘Just Do It’ slogan on the tongue tag gets a stylish makeover with the ‘D’ transforming into the fire-breathing creature.
 Moreover, the ‘Dusty Cactus’ theme permeates through the panels around the toe, along the tongue, and across the heel.
 You’ll also spot cloud illustrations as well as a dragon claw sitting beautifully on the lace dubrae.
 All adding to the zodiacal theme of 2024.

 Expected release date and price: You can anticipate this Dunk Low’s arrival in early 2024.
-It will reportedly retail for USD 135.
+It will reportedly retail for USD 135 (INR 11,000 approx.).

 Kid’s Nike Dunk Low ‘Year of the Dragon’ Velcro Swoosh